kmana1995/trading_algorithm_sandbox/README.md

 # trading_algorithm_sandbox
-This code repository is my sandbox for playing around with ML and optimization methods.
+This code repository is my sandbox for playing around with financial ML and optimization methods.
 This algorithm is by no means ready for millions from an investor group... *sarcasm*

 Running the master_run.py file will run the entire program, consisting of: